SIU president proposes $30 million cut for university

 Dunn has said SIU is back where it was at this time last year when the university considered eliminating 180 faculty and staff members.
 That proposal would have cut programs and services by nearly $23 million — a measure Dunn described as a “doomsday” list.

-Interim Chancellor Brad Colwell released a statement Wednesday detailing the cuts at the campus level.
-Some of those included $19 million in permanent budget reductions:
+Interim Chancellor Brad Colwell released a statement Wednesday detailing the cuts at the campus level, which does not include the elimination of academic programs that will likely be announced in the coming months.

+The university chancellor said the changes at the university “will be challenging and painful” and “almost certainly include layoffs.”

+The number of expected layoffs was not provided, the chancellor said, because it depends on how units address their reductions.
+The cuts the chancellor’s office identified immediately include $19 million in permanent budget reductions:

 - $10 million in vacant positions: The university will leave an estimated 158 vacant positions unfilled to “minimize the number of layoffs,” according to the chancellor’s message.
 Since the budget impasse began, the university has let 293 positions go unfilled.
 All vacant salary funds will be consolidated into a central account to provide “more flexibility in filling positions where the needs are greatest, regardless of a department’s ability to fund a position within its own budget.”